 - Download the latest version of VirtualBox here

-- Start VirtualBox, choose from the drop down menus 'Machine'->'Add', and browse to the extracted machine image.
+- Start VirtualBox, choose from the drop down menus 'File'->'Import Appliance', and browse to the downloaded machine image.

 - Start the virtual machine by clicking the 'Start' button.
-The username/password are 'shadoop/shadoop'.
+The username/password combination is 'shadoop/shadoop'.

-- SpatialHadoop is located in '~/hadoop-*' and configured to run in a single-machine setup.
+- SpatialHadoop is located in '~/spatialhadoop-*' and configured to run in a pseudo-distributed mode.